myl7/mastotg/README.md

 Forward posts from Mastodon to Telegram channels

-Read from Mastodon official public user RSS, and write to Telegram channel via bot API
+Read from Mastodon ActivityPub outbox JSON, and write to Telegram channel via bot API

 Media attachments are our main concern.
 We support: